jonahokiru/Russian-Brand-Kira-Plastinina-Project/README.md

 # Description

--Kira Plastinina is a Russian brand that is sold through a defunct chain of retail stores in Russia, Ukraine, Kazakhstan, Belarus, China, Philippines, and Armenia.
+- Kira Plastinina is a Russian brand that is sold through a defunct chain of retail stores in Russia, Ukraine, Kazakhstan, Belarus, China, Philippines, and Armenia.

--Kira Plastinina Sales and Marketing team would like to understand their customer’s behavior from data that they have collected over the past year.
+- Kira Plastinina Sales and Marketing team would like to understand their customer’s behavior from data that they have collected over the past year.

--Most specifically they would like to learn the characteristics of the customer's group.
+- Most specifically they would like to learn the characteristics of the customer's group.

 # Experimental Design

- -Installing packages and loading libraries
+ - Installing packages and loading libraries

- -Loading the data
+ - Loading the data

- -Check the data
+ - Check the data

- -Clean the data
+ - Clean the data

- -univariate analysis
+ - univariate analysis

- -Bivariate analysis
+ - Bivariate analysis

- -modelling
+ - modelling

  - Conclusion

- -
+ - Recommendation
- -Recommendation

- -Challenge the solution
+ - Challenge the solution

- -Follow up question
+ - Follow up question
  # Set up/ Installation Needed

- -Windows/Mac/Linux Pc
+ - Windows/Mac/Linux Pc

- -R Programming basics
+ - R Programming basics

  # Bugs